JesusLuvsYooh/Black-Prediction/README.md

 # Black Prediction
-This is a client side prediction and server reconciliation plugin for Mirror Networking.
+This is a client side prediction and server reconciliation plugin for Mirror.
 It is a completely server authoritative movement solution.

 Download Unity Package: https://github.com/bluejayboy/Black-Prediction/releases